xytovl/steam-runtime-tools/bin/system-info.md

     expected to be available.
 By default, *$STEAM_RUNTIME***/usr/lib/steamrt** or **/usr/lib/steamrt** is used.

+**--no-libraries**
+:   Don't check shared libraries against expectations.
+    This saves time if that information is not required, particularly when using an emulation framework like FEX-Emu that can make process startup more expensive.

 **--verbose**
 :   Show additional information.
 This currently adds details of all the
     expected libraries that loaded successfully.